 Forbidden Executions Justification may involve the use of forbidden executions.
-Forbidden executions are defined by a set of forbidden justification order prefixes F. Given F, an execution E is forbidden by F if any application of zero or more applications of prescient relaxation to E generates an execution trace whose justification order starts with a forbidden prefix (typically, F is empty and no executions are forbidden).
+Forbidden executions are defined by a set of forbidden justification order prefixes F. For each forbidden prefix αx , the action x must be non-prescient and either be a read or a synchronization action.
+Given F, an execution E is forbidden by F if any application of zero or more applications of prescient relaxation to E generates an execution trace whose justification order starts with a forbidden prefix (typically, F is empty and no executions are forbidden).

 A set of forbidden prefixes must be valid.
-To show that a set of forbidden prefixes is valid, we must show that for each prefix $\alpha x \in F$, there exists some non-forbidden execution E with a justification order $\alpha\beta$ such that β contains no prescient actions.
+To show that a set of forbidden prefixes is valid, we must show that for each prefix $\alpha x \in F$, there exists some non-forbidden execution E with a justification order $\alpha x'\beta$ such that $x'\beta$ contains no prescient actions.
+Further, we have the following constraints: